RaHuL13-8/SportsMatch/README.md

 # SportsMatch

 SportsMatch is a web application that connects individuals with similar interests in sports and allows them to create and join matches with each other.
-With SportsMatch, individuals can quickly and easily find people to play their favorite sports with, and in the process, increase their physical activity levels.
+With SportsMatch, individuals can quickly and easily find people to play their favourite sports with, and in the process, increase their physical activity levels.

 ## Tools